 “What these letters are telling teachers is this: ‘I am leaving so I can speak to what is happening.
 I will try to combat this so you can try to collectively organize and use these letters as support for the arguments you are making every day.'”

 Even though the teachers could no longer stand working in system that they believed was harming students, they were not passing judgement on educators who are determined to stay.
 Some of the writers were concerned that their letters would be misconstrued as the kind of “teacher-bashing” that has been so popular in the media and with many policymakers.

 Those fears subsided by the volume of positive feedback the teachers received from colleagues around the country, thanking them for saying what they felt they couldn’t.
 As one of the educators told Dunn and her team, “I felt like kind of a hero among the teachers, because as this letter got circulated more and more, it got more and more attention; and the teachers really appreciated that someone was saying very publically what they all had been thinking for so long.”

-The lessons for administrators and policymakers are clear.
+The lesson for administrators and policymakers is clear.

 “There are many ways to give teachers a role in the design and implementation of policies at the school level – how the are talked about, how they are thought through, and how they are conveyed to students,” Dunn explains.
 “Addressing these factors will not only improve teacher agency, but also teacher retention.”

 The letters play a critical role, she adds, because they tell us why teachers are leaving. ” And then we can ask how we can change those conditions before they feel like they have to and want to depart.”